Sonic2kDBS/long_term_memory/README.md

 ## How You Can Help
 - ~~We need assistance with prompt engineering experimentation.
 How should we formulate the LTM injection?~~
 - ~~Test the system and try to break it, report any bugs you find.~~
+- Use this extension and tell about your experience.

 ## Roadmap
 - I try to keep this extension running as long as possible.